 The Indiana Education and Training Voucher (ETV) Program is a federally funded, state-administered program that provides financial and academic support for young adults who’ve left the foster care system and are enrolled in qualified colleges, universities, or vocational education programs.

 Eligible students can be awarded up to $5,000 per academic year.

-- Eligible students must initially apply and receive ETV funds before the 21st birthday.
+Eligible students must apply and receive funds before their 21st birthday.

 The ETV program is open to any former and current foster care youth who meets one of these criteria: